VikasiniM/Click-to-know-your-time/README.md

 # Click-to-know-your-time

 Welcome to my unique and inspiring project! 🌟

-This repository showcases a digital clock that not only displays the current time dynamically but also provides a daily dose of motivation with random quotes.
+This repository showcases a digital clock that not only displays the current time dynamically but also provides a daily dose of motivation with random quotes that make your day productive and positive.

 ## Live Website
 Check out the live version here: